Standing water after the cycle

 The machine tries to drain and you hear a hum, but water remains in the tub.

-Start here: Clear the drain path first, then suspect a jammed or failing dishwasher drain pump if the path is open.
+Start here: Clear the filter, sump, hose, and sink-side path first.
+Then suspect a jammed or failing dishwasher drain pump if the path is open and the pump still cannot move water.

 You clear the code, run another cycle, and F9E1 comes back near the drain portion again.